Nanguage/oneFace/README.md

 + Generate CLI, Qt GUI, Dash Web app from a python function or a command line.
 + Automatically check the type and range of input parameters and pretty print them.
 + Easy extension of parameter types and GUI widgets.
++ Support for embedding the generated interface into a parent application

 Detail usage see the [documentation](https://oneface.readthedocs.io/en/latest/).